Deltares/D-EcoImpact/README.md

 ### Versioning
 The version looks like this: major.minor.patch
 - The repository depends on automatic versioning through github actions.
-For each commit, the patch version will be increased in the pyproject.toml and a tag will be created.
+For each commit, the patch version will be increased in the pyproject.toml.
-- The major and minor version will only be updated by a manual trigger through github actions (triggering the 'release.yaml').
+- The major and minor version will only be updated by a manual trigger through github actions (triggering the 'release.yaml') in which case a tag will be created.

 ## Documentation